gabrielladavintia/RFM-Analysis-on-Supermarket-Customers/README.md

-# RFM-Analysis-on-Supermarket-Customers
-Campaign Acceptance in Supermarket Customers
+# RFM Analysis in Fresh Mart Supermarket to Optimize Acceptance Campaign